Ashleycodesseo/facial-recog/README.md

 # facial-recog

-Post a link of a picture, press enter and watch as the smart brain detects the faces in the photo!
+Post a link of a picture, press the button and watch as the smart brain detects the faces in the photo!